asigalov61/Monster-MIDI-Dataset/README.md

 ### It takes about one hour on A100 GPU to do a full search on 285 source MIDIs

+### Please also check out [Quad Music Transformer](https://github.com/asigalov61/Quad-Music-Transformer) which was trained using these sample search results

 ***

 ## Monster Music Transformer